github-pfeifer-syscon-de/background/README.md

 By default for rendering the info blocks python will be used (this requires the Development install of python3, python-gobject, py3cairo ).
-If you don't like this this option use
+If you don't like this option use
 ./configure --prefix=/usr --without-python
 the internal functions for rendering will be used.